 Fall Garlic Collection 1

-This collection contains 3 pounds, 1 lb each of Music Porcelain, Rocambole and Purple Stripe Fall Garlic.
-The best way to grow garlic.
 Fall garlic is planted in September or October, around the same time you would plant tulips.
-The garlic roots in the fall and is ready to go as soon as weather permits in the spring.
+The garlic roots in in the fall and is ready to go as soon as weather permits in the spring.
 Fall garlic is much more reliable and productive than spring planted garlic here in the north.

 Scroll down for more details and growing information.